philly-mac/crypt-dir/README.markdown

   teardown - removes an empty directory in the encrypted location mount    - mounts and unencrypts a directory from the encrypted location umount   - unmounts a mount and encrypted directory

+# TODO

+- cd to root dir
+- make project dir
+- create project structure in project dir
+- checkout project into releases dir
+- symlink current to the just checked out code
+- symlink logfile to the singular log dir
+- symlink conf files to singular conf